mldbai/mldb/container_files/public_html/doc/builtin/datasets/UnionDataset.md

 format.

 ```
-[dataset 1 row name]-[]
+0.dataset index 0 row name
 ...
-[]-[dataset 2 row name]
+n.dataset index n row name
 ```

-The union is done on the fly (only an index is created of rows and columns in the union dataset), which means it is relatively rapid to unify even large datasets together.
+The union is done on the fly which means it is relatively rapid to unify even large datasets together.

 Creating a union dataset is equivalent to the following SQL: